mantidproject/documents/Design/ENGIN-X/ENGIN-X_general.md

 * EnginXFitPeaks
 * EnginXFocus

-which have been renamed to:
+which have been renamed and extended to:

 * EnggCalibrate
 * EnggCalibrateFull
 * EnggFitPeaks
+* EnggFitDIFCFromPeaks
 * EnggFocus
+* EnggVanadiumCorrections

 Other relevant Mantid algorithms:
 =================================